Kaiser-Yang/vimwiki/blog/2025/words.md

 If something is plausible, it is reasonable and likely to be true.

 It is plausible that that Jack isn't here today because he is sick.

+## practitioner

+A practitioner is a doctor or lawyer.

+The practitioner has been working in this field for over 20 years.

 ## prevalent